Written byJenny Zeng

 Rebooting is a standard solution for a host of problems.
 When you restart your Mac, its CPU, memory, controller, and peripherals all get reset, and so are the offending glitches that may result in your Xbox external hard drive keeps disconnecting.
 Check the power settings if a reboot doesn't do the trick.

-Disable the 'Put hard disks to sleep when possible' option on HDD
+Disable the 'Put hard disks to sleep when possible' option

 How do I stop my external hard drive from going to sleep on Mac: